CopyHero/CopyHero/README.md

 ### 2.2 Install PaddlePaddle (GPU)

-> If you do not have a Python environment, please refer to [Environment Preparation](./environment_en.md).

 - If you have CUDA 11 installed on your machine, please run the following command to install

   ```bash